Fabio Paratici

-Early life and footballer career
+Playing career

 Born in Borgonovo Val Tidone, in the province of Piacenza, Emilia Romagna, on 13 July 1972, Paratici began playing in Borgonovese, a club in his native town with which he won several youth championships.
 He was a right-back defender and midfielder; over the course of his career, he was deployed as a wild card in all roles in the defence and midfield.
 In 1986, he moved to Piacenza, where he became captain of the Campionato Nazionale Primavera team coached by Natalino Gottardo that included future star Filippo Inzaghi.
 In the 1989–90 Serie C1, he made his debut in the first team, playing 5 games in the season finale.
 At Piacenza, Paratici won the 1990–91 Serie C1.
 In the following years, he was loaned to the lower divisions, first to Palazzolo and then to Fiorenzuola, where he remained for two seasons, and won a promotion to Serie C1.

 At the end of the 1993–94 Serie C1 season, Paratici was involved in a car accident; he suffered numerous fractures that left him injured for a year.
 Paratici resumed activity in the 1995–96 Serie C2 season as a starter with Pavia.
 He was not confirmed and briefly joined the Serie D with Sassuolo, and then played for Marsala.
 In 1997, he was hired by Serie C2-demoted Novara, and signaled himself as one of the best players of the 1997–98 Serie C2.
 At the end of the season, he joined the Palermo of Massimo Morgia, who had coached him in Marsala.
 In 1998, he moved to Lecco for the 1998–99 Serie C1 season.
 He then joined Savoia for the 2000–01 Serie C1 season, and then moved to Giugliano for the 2001–02 Serie C2 season.
 In 2002, he moved to Brindisi, with whom they won the Coppa Italia Serie C in 2003.
 He remained there until he ended his 15-year career at the age of 32 in 2004.
 On five occasions, he unsuccessfully reached the playoff finals in both Serie C1 and Serie C2.